-Kaia Gerber Just Dyed Her Hair Pink — & It Looks So Good
+Kaia Gerber Just Dyed Her Hair Pink Over Zoom

 Since then, the star's gone even blonder, adding a full head of platinum white highlights that she dubbed "zoom bleach."
 The gradual transformation, many colorists would say, makes it even easier for Gerber to experiment with colors like pastel pink.

+Later in their conversation, Palau revealed that Gerber's ultimate hair inspiration is the late Kurt Cobain.
+"Honestly the first time I had you cut my hair was because I wanted to look like Kurt Cobain," Gerber said.
+"Slowly every year I take another step."

+After chopping and bleaching her hair, Gerber said it's opened up so many possibilities.
+"I think it's the initial fear of doing it, and then once you do it, you're like...
+Oh," said Gerber.
+"I feel like when I cut my hair, it changed my life a lot because I felt more like my own person."

-Whether or not Gerber had her new punchy color done by a pro, or with the help of box-dye or temporary spray, it's safe to say that the 2020 pink hair trend is nowhere near slowing down.
-The model joins Ava Phillippe, Keke Palmer, Faith Hill, and Sarah Michelle Geller in the newly pink club.
+With her fresh at-home color, the model joins Ava Phillippe, Keke Palmer, Faith Hill, and Sarah Michelle Geller in the newly pink club.
 So, if you've been debating a pastel-tinted wash of feel-good color, we say the time is now.
+If Gerber can do it, so can you.